Frequently Asked Questions

 Friday is likely the switch-on night for Blackpool Illuminations, and the motorways can become very busy.
 We recommend setting off as early as possible.

 WHEN AND WHERE CAN I FIND OUT STAGE/SET TIMES?

 Performance times won’t be confirmed until much closer to the festival.
 Further information will be updated on the website when available.

-All artists / performers and performance times are subject to change at any time.
+All artists/performers and performance times are subject to change.

 ARE THERE BABY CHANGING AND BABY SITTING ON SITE?

-Yes there are baby changing tables in the Floral Hall.
-We do not provide baby sitting services.
-All children must be accompanied by a parent or responsible adult at all times throughout the festival.
+Yes, there are baby changing tables in the Floral Hall.
+We do not provide babysitting services.
+A parent or responsible adult must accompany all children throughout the festival.

 WHAT CAN I BRING IN WITH ME?

 Cameras, Film & Video Equipment – (Not for Professional or Commercial Use)

 For the safety & security of everyone at the festival, there are specific items you can’t bring to the site.
 You will be subject to search on each entry or exit to the Winter Gardens.